Table of Contents

 • medical.

-Foreign companies must also identify themselves for VAT purposes, if they carry out operations in Belgium that are covered by the VAT Code.
+Foreign companies must also identify themselves for VAT purposes, if they carry out operations in Belgium that are covered by the VAT Code, provided they are liable for VAT in Belgium.

-It is not always clear whether or not certain professions are submitted to VAT.
-If in doubt, check with your accountant or the FPS Finance.
+It is not always clear whether or not certain professions must identify themselves for VAT purposes.
+If in doubt, check with your certified accountant, tax advisor or the FPS Finance.

 In order to obtain your VAT identification, you must apply for it at your competent tax office before starting your activity.
-Your enterprise number is, then, activated with the General Tax Administration.
+Your enterprise number is, then, activated with the FPS Finance - General Tax Administration.

 You can delegate this procedure to an authorised representative.